-In all likelihood the horse will start bucking and you fly straight off of it.
-If you do this about 5 times, the horse will let you sit on its back and is then tamed.
-To speed speed the process up, you can feed wild horses.
+In all likelihood, the horse will start bucking and you’ll fly straight off of it.
+If you do this about 5 times, the horse will let you sit on its back, and is then tamed.
+To speed up the process up, you can feed wild horses.
 Below is a list of foods and their effects on the animal.

-It’s nice to have a tamed horse, but you can still can't do anything useful with it yet.
-You notice when you are sitting on its back that you can not control the animal.
-For this you need a saddle.
-This is quite a problem for some, because you can not craft a saddle.
+It’s nice to have a tamed horse, but you won’t be able to do anything useful with it yet.
+You’ll notice when you’re sitting on its back that you can’t control the animal.
+For this, you need a saddle.
+This is quite a problem for some, because you cannot craft a saddle.
 You only find them in chests found in caves.
-If you don’t have a saddle we recommend you to find it first, otherwise you are wasting valuable time with useless taming.
+If you don’t have a saddle, I recommend you find it first, otherwise, you’re wasting valuable time with useless taming.

 To lead your horse without a saddle, you need a lead.
 Here, beginners may encounter a problem.
-To craft a lead you need rope (string) and a slimeball.
-You get rope by killing spiders and defeating slimes (green jumping blocks) you obtain slimeballs.
-These creatures appear only in swamps (depending on the moon) or the lowest 40 layers of your world.
-You will notice, getting the right tools requires much work.
+To craft a lead, you need rope (string) and a slimeball.
+You get rope by killing spiders, while you’ll get slimeballs by defeating slimes (green jumping blocks).
+These creatures appear only in swamps–depending on the moon–or the lowest 40 layers of your world.
+You’ll probably notice that getting the right tools requires much work.

-Once you’ve obtained saddles and leads, it is time to breed.
-Give horses golden apples or golden roots and “love mode” will be activated.
-If you have two horses in this state it won’t take long before a foal is born.
-This colt will be taller, jump higher or have more health points than his parents and eventually be faster..
+Once you’ve obtained saddles and leads, it’s time to breed.
+Give horses golden apples or golden roots, and “love mode” will be activated.
+If you have two horses in this state it, won’t take long before a foal is born.
+This colt will be taller, jump higher or have more health points than his parents and eventually, will be faster.
 The foal is not tame at birth, despite both parents being in your possession.
 You’ll have to wait until it is mature (about 20 minutes) to tame.
-If you don’t want to wait long, you speed up the growth process by feeding the foal.
+If you don’t want to wait long, you can speed up the growth process by feeding the foal.

-Besides regular horses you have some other equines in Minecraft.
-So you have the foal, which eventually grows into an adult horse.
-There are also donkeys, which you can pack with chests.
-If you breed a donkey with a horse, you get a mule.
-These can also be used for transporting goods.
-Minecraft would not be Minecraft if there were no zombie horses.
-These cannot be tamed, like the last in this list, the skeleton horse.
+Besides regular horses, you have some other equines in Minecraft.
+You have the foal, which eventually grows into an adult horse, and the donkeys, which you can pack with chests.
+If you breed a donkey with a horse, you get a mule, which can also be used for transporting goods.
+And of course, Minecraft would not be Minecraft if there were no zombie horses.
+These cannot be tamed, similar to the last ones on this list, the skeleton horse.
 The zombie and skeleton horse are probably introduced to serve as enemies.

-To ride a horse standing next to it and click the right mouse button.
-Now you control the animal as if you’re walking.
-Bottom of the screen displays a bar when you’re on the back of your riding horse, which is the jump bar.
+To ride a horse, stand next to it and click the right mouse button.
+Now, you control the animal as if you’re walking.
+The bottom of the screen displays a bar when you’re on the back of your riding horse, which is the jump bar.
 The longer you hold down the space bar, the higher the jump.
 To step off a horse, press the left Shift button.

 Horses for everyone

-The 1.6 update adds more than horses like new coal and clay blocks for materials.
-But adding another mode of transportation it great for players.
+The 1.6 update adds more than just horses, like new coal and clay blocks for materials, but adding another mode of transportation is great for players.
 It will be interesting to see how players experiment with the new update and add horses into their cities.